 Meanwood Valley Urban Farm, Sugarwell Road, Meanwood, Leeds, West Yorkshire, LS7 2QG.

 8. Delve into the gory world of medicine

 Got kids that love horrific histories and gory stories?
-Then you need to pay a visit to Thackray Medical Museum.
-It’s the epitome of ‘fun learning’ with loads of interactive exhibitions that will teach you a thing or two about the history of medicine, taking you from the rudimental (and often rather grisly) techniques and tools of the Victorian age right through plagues, pregnancy and surgery.
+Then you need to pay a visit to the Thackray Museum of Medicine.
+It’s the epitome of ‘fun learning’ with loads of interactive exhibitions that will teach you a thing or two about the history of medicine, taking you from the rudimental (and often rather grisly) techniques and tools of the Victorian age, right through plagues, pregnancy and surgery.
 Look out for their regular activities, which could see you doing anything from dissecting eyes to making stethoscopes.

 9. Visit the oldest working railway in the world

 Believe it or not, Leeds is home to the oldest working railway in the world.
-Middleton Railway was founded in 1758 and the former colliery line is still fully functional today, so you can ride the mile-long track from Moor Road to Park Halt.
-It’s not just the railway itself, though, as you can also dig into the history of railways by visiting their museum, which is home to a host of old steam, diesel and electric locomotives.
+Middleton Railway was founded in 1758, and the former colliery line is still fully functional today, so you can ride the mile-long track from Moor Road to Park Halt.
+It’s not just the railway itself, though – you can also dig into the history of railways by visiting their museum, which is home to a host of old steam, diesel and electric locomotives.
 A fabulous family day out, guaranteed.